fabianszyman/myinstagram-bot/README.md

 ## Open To Dos:
-- Check is user already used the app before
-- Add Stop CTA (feetch information vomm DB and add check to actions, if maybe the user stopped the actions)
+- Add Stop CTA in FE which triggers an entry into DB

 - Add method to remove hashtag sympols from searchterm input
 - add method to remove empty spaces between searchterms